solomon-mh/ai-website-ui-clone/README.md

-#jibyte website clone using react and tailwind.
+# jibyte website clone using react and tailwindcss.